By David Morgan

 So, what should your organisation be doing to minimise this and other cyber related risks?

 What is BEC?

 BEC scams generally occur when a hacker gains access to a business or a business’ supplier’s email account and mimics a legitimate email address using a domain similar to the targeted business’ actual domain.
-The cybercriminal then sends a fraudulent email impersonating the CEO or CFO of their target, usually to someone in the finance department who manages money or another senior staff member, instructing that an amount of money needs to be urgently transferred to a nominated bank account.
+The cyber criminal then sends a fraudulent email impersonating the CEO or CFO of their target, usually to someone in the finance department who manages money or another senior staff member, instructing that an amount of money needs to be urgently transferred to a nominated bank account.
 Often, emails will purport to be from a supplier requesting a change to its bank account number and instructing that any future invoices should be paid into the new account.
-A range of apparently justifiable reasons may be given for the change, but if accepted, payments will then start to be paid into the cybercriminals' bank account.
-Often, the cybercriminal and associated bank accounts are based in foreign jurisdictions and this makes it difficult to track and recover lost monies.
+A range of apparently justifiable reasons may be given for the change, but if accepted, payments will then start to be paid into the cyber criminals' bank account.
+Often, the cyber criminal and associated bank accounts are based in foreign jurisdicitions and this makes it difficult to track and recover lost monies.

-The top three of the top 10 regions targeted by BEC scammers in the last 12 months are the United States (39%), United Kingdom (26%) and Australia (11%) – (refer to Figure 1 below).
+The top three of the top 10 regions targeted by BEC scammers in the last 12 months are the United States (39 percent), United Kingdom (26 percent) and Australia (11 percent).
+(Refer to Figure 1 below).

 Figure 1 – Top 10 BEC victim regions, July 2018 – June 2019

 Given the relative size of the Australian business market to that of the US and UK, it appears Australia is fertile ground for exploitation.